 Let’s see how the following example illustrates the application of the Stacks pattern to efficiently solve the given coding problem:

-Given a string, s
+Given a string, s, that may have

 In this solution, we use the Stacks pattern to remove all the extra parentheses from the input string.
 We traverse the input string, and every time we encounter an opening parenthesis, we push it, along with its index, onto the stack and keep traversing.
 Meanwhile, whenever we find a closing parenthesis, we decide whether to push it onto the stack.
 For this, we check the stack as follows: